j-miet/BabaIsLearn/README.md

 Uses the standard loss function i.e. action log probability weighted rewards.
 By default, uses a baseline value network to help approximate the value function which should improve policy learning.

-<u>Issues</u>
-- Agent lacks exploration.
-Because agent never wins quickly enough, it cannot learn that there is a bigger reward waiting after a victory.
-This causes it to converge into repeating 1-2 actions.
-Thus it can only win on the first map because of its simplicity (and can still fail if victory is not reached fast enough), but fails on  anything more complex.
-    - in general, pure policy gradient methods are very inefficient for learning tasks that give you a reward at the end without intermediary goals.

-### TODO:
-- DQN
-- PPO